awsdocs/amazon-transcribe-developer-guide/doc_source/lang-id-batch.md

    You have the option to select multiple language options \(from the *Select languages* drop\-down box\) if you know which languages are present in your audio file\.
 Providing language options can improve accuracy, but is not required\.
 ![\[Amazon Transcribe console screenshot: the 'job settings' pane on the 'specify job details' page.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/lang-id-batch1.png)

-1. Fill in any other fields you wish to include on the **Specify job details** page, then select **Next**\.
+1. Fill in any other fields you want to include on the **Specify job details** page, then select **Next**\.
 This takes you to the **Configure job \- *optional*** page\.
 ![\[Amazon Transcribe console screenshot: the 'configure job' page.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/lang-id-configure-batch.png)

 1. Select **Create job** to run your transcription job\.

 ### AWS CLI<a name="lang-id-cli"></a>

 This example uses the [start\-transcription\-job](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/transcribe/start-transcription-job.html) command and `IdentifyLanguage` parameter\.
-For more information, see [StartTranscriptionJob](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartTranscriptionJob.html) and [LanguageIdSettings](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_LanguageIdSettings.html)\.
+For more information, see [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartTranscriptionJob.html](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartTranscriptionJob.html) and [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_LanguageIdSettings.html](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_LanguageIdSettings.html)\.

 **Option 1**: Without the `language-id-settings` parameter\.
 Use this option if you are **not** including a custom language model, custom vocabulary, or custom vocabulary filter in your request\. `language-options` is optional, but recommended\.